Did you know that…

 "Etienne Lepage.
 Born in a village other than Ouanne, near the city of Auxerre, he was still alive in 1648.
 He may have left France in 1672, with his daughter-in-law Reine Loury, his daughter Constance and his grandson René, to join his two sons, Louis and Germain, on the island of Orleans in Canada.
 In an act of baptism, established the 27 February 1673 in Sainte-Famille, we find the name of a certain Etienne Lepage, next to the names of Constance Lepage and René Lepage.
 The first ancestor of the Lepage family would have died in Canada at a very advanced age.
 Before 1627, in France, he married Nicole Berthelot.
 Born under the reign of King Henry IV, she was still alive in 1648.
 There is nothing to suggest that she, too, has gone to Canada, like her husband and children.

 Text of Pierre Le Clercq »

 13- St-Germain Parish of Rimouski:

-The Germain element evokes the name of the first resident of Rimouski, Germain Lepage, father of René Lepage, Sieur de Sainte-Claire, who acquires, in 1694, the seigneury of Rimouski originally granted to Augustin Rouer de Villeray and La Cardonnière, in 1688.
-As for Rimouski, taken from the name of the river which crosses the territory and which we find the mention in 1688, in the act of concession of the fief and seigniory of Rimouski and Saint-Barnabé, it goes up, according to Monsignor Laflèche, to a word Micmac, animouski in the language of the Saulteaux, animousk, dog, and ki or gi, abode.
+The Germain element evokes the name of Rimouski's first inhabitant, Germain Lepage, father of René Lepage, Sieur de Sainte-Claire, who acquires, in 1694, the seigniory of Rimouski originally conceded to Augustin Rouer de Villeray and La Cardonnière, in 1688.
+As for Rimouski, taken from the name of the river that crosses the territory and which we find the mention in 1688, in the act of concession of the fief and seigneury of Rimouski and Saint-Barnabé, it goes back, according to Monsignor Laflèche, to a word Micmac, animouski in the language of the Saulteaux, animousk, dog, and ki or gi, abode.
 Source:welcome to rimouski city

 14- The surname Lepage: